kevin-rs/autogpt/README.md

 </div>

-AutoGPT is a groundbreaking framework that lets you easily create and manage AI agents for different jobs.
-It's blazingly fast and can handle lots of tasks.
+AutoGPT is an innovative framework that simplifies AI agent creation and management for various tasks.
+Its remarkable speed and versatility are complemented by a mesh of interconnected GPTs, ensuring exceptional performance and adaptability.

+---

 ## 🚀 Features